Jialisteg/ZombieFlair/Instructions.md

     - **Between Floors**: Vertical movement.
 We will create an extra class called `Staircase` which will allow a zombie to move one floor upwards or downwards.
 A staircase will behave like a room, but will have no sensors, and it must have it's own Icon.
     - When zombies enter a new room, the corresponding sensor switches to `alert`.

+Some extra features:

+    * Clean room: This will somehow clean the room of the selected zombie.
+We will just assume that the Flair sensor are that good.
+Since there are no sensors in the stairs, we can't apply `clean_room` to a stairwell.

 6.- Testing: There will be a lot of bugs, and we need to write the right tests in order to be able to isolate and understand each core functionality (and fix it).

-Here are important tests that I can think of:
+Here are a few important tests that I can think of:

     -test_zombie_movement: We need to test that a Zombie can move to one room at a time (if he's in a room he has 3 possible movements, and if he's in a Staircase there are 5 possible movements).
 Try it on a Example building of 3x3, or greater.